Ableton Live 11 Is Here: What You Need To Know

 New Sounds, Live Performance, and Unpredictability

-Live 11 is introducing three sets of traditional instruments, a really beautiful sounding upright piano, a brass quartet, and string quartet.
+Live 11 introduces three sets of traditional instruments, a really beautiful sounding upright piano, a brass quartet, and string quartet.
 Along with these instruments are three new sound packs meant to spark your creativity.
 You can listen to some samples of the instruments and sound packs on Ableton’s site.

 For those who use Ableton Live for live performances, there are some new features for you too.
 Live 11 brings a new flexible tempo system that listens to incoming audio and adjusts the tempo of your project to match.
 This is great if you incorporate live instruments like drums in your performances.
 Macro Snapshots also allows you to save your perimeters from live performances so you can revisit your old sounds.
 This video from Ableton breaks down what’s new for live performers: